Frequently Asked Questions (FAQ)

 Who does the Volunteer Healthcare Clinic serve?

-VHC offers care to people with no health insurance or any other type of health care coverage (no MAP, CHIP/Medicaid, Medicare, etc.) who are living at or below 200% of the U.S. Federal Poverty Level.
+VHC serves children & adults in Travis County who have no health insurance or any other type of healthcare coverage (e.g. no MAP, CHIP/Medicaid, Medicare, etc.) and who are living at or below 200% of the U.S. Federal Poverty Level.

 How do people become patients at the Clinic?
 Are you accepting new patients now?